MaddysDaddy/stockLookup/README.md

 5. Navigate to http://localhost:8000/ to view the application in browser.

 # Notes
-Please view this project in Chrome.
+Please view this project in Chrome/Firefox.
 It has not been fully optimized across all browsers.